Experimental review on Majorana zero-modes in hybrid nanowires: Other experiments of interests

 Secondly, devices with multi-terminals have been investigated recently.
 Most of the devices mentioned above are two-terminal devices, i.e., one probe terminal and one grounding terminal.
-In this geometry, the probe lead can only peek Majorana zero-mode at one end.
+In this geometry, the probe lead can only peek at Majorana zero-mode at one end.
 Information about the Majorana at the opposite and the bulk p-wave superconductor is, however, still missing.
 In Ref.~\cite{Grivnin2019}, the tunneling conductance at the wire-end and the conductance probed in the middle of the wire are monitored simultaneously.
 A zero-energy state at the end and a reopened gap signature in the middle gap are observed [Figs.~\ref{Fig8} (a)-(d)].
-End-to-end correlation measurements are performed by Anselmetti et al. in Ref.~\cite{Anselmetti2019}, where different cross-correlations are found for devices with various length [Figs.~\ref{Fig8} (e)-(k)].
-However, a clear end-to-end correlation of Majorana conductance has not been reported up to now.
+End-to-end correlation measurements are also performed in selective-area-grown material devices~\cite{Anselmetti2019, Puglia2020}.
+In Ref.~\cite{Anselmetti2019}, the different cross-correlations are found for devices with various lengths [Figs.~\ref{Fig8}(e)-(k)], while the nonlocal measurements in Ref.~\cite{Puglia2020} reveal the lack of clean topological superconductivity in the relevant system.
+A clear end-to-end correlation of Majorana conductance has not been reported up to now.

+Direct nonlocality measurement through end-to-end conductance correlation is difficult.
+This is because the Majorana mode extending over the entire nanowire is still quite rare.
+It needs long defect-free material and uniform parameter tuning.
+Also, an end-to-end correlation measurement normally requires a middle probe as a common drain end.
+For one-dimensional epitaxy InAs-Al or InSb-Al nanowires, the middle drain probe has to be made in the aggressive etching-evaporation way, which will easily induce defects in the hybrid segment.

+Other interesting experiments, like phase-diagram mapping~\cite{ChenJ2017, ShenJ2020} and Aharonov-Bohm interferometer~\cite{WhiticarAM2020}, for example, will not be addressed here.